 |May.
 3, 2011||Senator Ensign resigned.
 The Department of Justice dropped its case in 2010 as did the FEC.
 However, the FEC reopened it after the Senate's report in 2011 and levied fines in 2013.|

-Each dot in the chart below was a member of the Senate in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ensign is shown as a purple triangle. (analysis methodology)
+Ensign is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Ensign sponsored bills primarily in these issue areas: